kenneth-fossen/fagdag-ef-core/docs/slides.md

 # Task 5: Querying

-- Implemeting the service for querying events
+- Implementing the service for querying events
 - Update the model and seeding the database with new data
 - Implement a controller to handle requests for participants